rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ### 4. Provider Menu

-The provider menu will ask users to enter a provider ID to verify their identification.
+The provider menu asks users to enter a provider ID to verify their identification.

 `Please enter a provider ID:`

-If a valid ID is entered, the provider menu will be shown.
+If a valid ID is entered, the provider menu will be shown:

 ```-----------------------------------------
 Provider Menu